-Open the fire door so that it is at right angles to the front of the stove and support the door assembly on blocks of wood etc.
+Open the fire door so that it is at right angles to the front of the stove.

-Remove the 2 no. screws and top hinge retaining plate, (please note it may be necessary to loosen the 2 no. screws in the lower hinge retaining-DO NOT REMOVE) carefully move the door assembly away from top hinge pin.
+Apply a lifting pressure to remove the door from the hinge assemblies, it may be necessary to move the door assembly from left to right whilst applying an upward force, to release the door from the hinges.

-Drop one washer over the top hinge pin.

-Align the door assembly onto the hinge and re-fit the hinge retainer plate.

-Check & repeat again if necessary, for fitment.
+Drop one washer (M6) over the top hinge pin.
+Align the door assembly onto the hinge and apply a downward pressure to re-fit the door onto the hinge assemblies.
+Check & repeat again if necessary.

-9.2 Liners / firebricks
+8.2 Liners / firebricks

 The stoves liners (also known as firebricks) may become cracked after long periods of heavy use or after being knocked by the loading of fuel or a poorly aimed fire poker.
-If the liners are still staying in situ and are able to support the throat plate correctly there is no need to replace them.
+If the liners are still staying in situ and are able to support themselves correctly there is no need to replace them.
 Cracked liners will not in themselves effect the performance of the stove.

-9.3 Throat plate & secondary throat plate
+8.3 Throat plate